-- Goal 1: Students across Iowa, regardless of geography, will have access to robust Career and Technical Education, work-based learning experiences, and community college credit and credential opportunities through an integrated system.
+- Goal: All students will have equal access to robust Career and Technical Education, work-based learning experiences, and community college credit opportunities through an integrated system.

 Creating a Safe, Healthy, and Welcoming Learning Environment

 - Goal: All Iowa schools will work with their learners to foster a culture and climate in which students feel safe and supported, and bullying and harassment do not exist.